coding-by-vibes/Mlembot/README.md

 A Discord bot that summarizes articles, YouTube videos, and answers questions using DeepSeek and OpenAI.

+Note: This bot was made mostly with ChatGPT and Cursor as a test to see if it could produce working code

 ---

 ## 🚀 Features

 - `/summarize` — Summarize any article or YouTube link with DeepSeek
 - `/ask` — Chat with the bot using OpenAI (remembers your conversation)
-- `/recipe` — Detect and return structured recipes from text or URLs
+- `/recipe` — Detect and return structured recipes from text or URLs (WIP)
 - `/reset` — Clear your conversation history

 ---